zooniverse/Panoptes-Front-End/README.md

 - The existential operator does not exist in ES6.
 Either compare explicitly to `null` or use `!!thing` if it just needs to be truthy.

-- Native ES6 classes are preferred since eventually `React.createClass()` will be deprecated, however, if the existing component is relying on mixins, then consider using `React.createClass()`.
+- Native ES6 classes are preferred since `React.createClass()` is deprecated, however, if the existing component is relying on mixins, then consider using `createReactClass()`.

 - Mixins are being deprecated and not supported with native classes, so do not use them in new components.

 - Use backticks to import ES6 components into coffeescript components:

 ```
 `import NewComponent from './new-component'`